kamilburda/batcher/docs/sections/Usage.md

 ![Dialog of Export Layers](../images/screenshot_dialog_export_layers.png)

-To export layers, press the `Export` button.
+To export layers, simply press the `Export` button.
-If your chosen file format can be tweaked (e.g. compression level for PNG images), a dialog with file format settings will be displayed, allowing you to adjust them.

 Below you will find more information on adjusting the export settings.